joelouthan/theologic.us/content/posts/prayer.md

 Michael & Grace, kids

+Robert & Beth

+> Please add my mom, Ginnie Myers, to this list.
+She was baptized and used to attend church regularly, but fell away at some point.
+I pray that God will heal her wounded spirit and draw her back to him before she’s gone from this life.

 Jim & Victoria

 > I would love for us to pray for my neighbor Nadine and my sister Melissa and her family￼